Safia Farkash: Libyan Civil War

 Farkash stayed with her husband and family through the Libyan Civil War, at their home in Tripoli.
 After a first round of United Nations sanctions froze the overseas assets of Libya and those personally held by Gaddafi, the governments of France and the United Kingdom enabled a second round of sanctions, which froze an estimated £18 billions of state and personal assets controlled by Farkash.
 In May 2011, she gave her first press interview to CNN reporter Nima Elbagir, via mobile telephone.

 As the Battle for Tripoli reached a climax in mid-August, the family were forced to abandon their fortified compound.
 On 27 August 2011, it was reported by the Egyptian news agency Mena that Libyan rebel fighters had seen six armored Mercedes-Benz sedans, possibly carrying top Gaddafi regime figures, cross the border at the south-western Libyan town of Ghadames towards Algeria, which at the time was denied by the Algerian authorities.
-On 29 August, the Algerian government officially announced that Safia together with daughter Ayesha and sons Muhammad and Hannibal, had crossed into Algeria early on 29 August.
+On 29 August, the Algerian government officially announced that Safia together with daughter Aisha and sons Muhammad and Hannibal, had crossed into Algeria early on 29 August.
 An Algerian Foreign Ministry official said all the people in the convoy were now in Algiers.
 The family had arrived at a Sahara Desert entry point, in a Mercedes and a bus at 08:45 AM.
 The number of people in the party was unconfirmed, but there were "many children" and they did not include Gaddafi.
 Resultantly the group was allowed in on humanitarian grounds, and the Algerian government had since informed the head of the Libyan National Transitional Council, who had made no official request for their return.

 In October 2012 they left a hideaway in Algeria to go to Oman, where they were granted political asylum.
 As of 2023, she was reported to reside in Cairo, Egypt.